 Can You Extend a Lease in Gibraltar?

 The cost of a lease extension depends on the remaining lease length, the value of the property, and the freeholder's demands.
 The shorter the remaining lease, the more expensive an extension tends to be.
-This is another reason why checking remaining lease length before purchase matters: it's much cheaper to buy a property with a long lease than to negotiate an extension later.
+This is another reason why checking remaining lease length before purchase matters: it is much cheaper to buy a property with a long lease than to negotiate an extension later.

 What Should Your Solicitor Check Before You Buy?